 "What the hell are you doing!?"
 Roy shouted interrupted Lorian, leading him to glance at Selene before they rushed forward.

-Two seconds passed before they saw Roy glaring at one of the Silvian Outlaws with a fierce intensity.
+Two seconds passed before they saw Roy glaring at one of the Silvian Outlaws fiercely.
 Louise caught Roy's arm, trying to restrain him.
-The outlaw held up a handful of supplies, a collection of tattered cloth and a rusted pot, scavenged from the wreckage.
+The outlaw held up a handful of supplies, a collection of food, clothing, and a rusted pot.

-The outlaw's expression hardened, a flicker of defiance igniting in his eyes as he thrust a finger toward the horizon, where the skeletal remains of buildings jutted against the sky.
+The outlaw's jaw tightened before shaking his head and then he jabbed a finger toward the horizon.
 "Then what's your answer?!
 The town's destroyed, yes, but we've got over sixty people with us who need to eat and drink!"

 Roy's glare faltered, still fixed on the outlaw, but acknowledging the harsh truth.
 "But to pillage this place?
 That's-"